Kogia-sima/pydoc_view.vim/README.md

 pydoc integration plugin for vim.

-:exclamation: This plugin is currently in an early stage of development.
-You may use this plugin, but there some bugs remain.
-If you find a problem, please report it to me.
+:exclamation: This plugin was abondoned.
+If you want to continue this project, please contact me.

 ## Feature